xiangyuan/blog/content/blog/2012/2012-02-21_ubuntu-redmine-nginx-mongrel-supervisord.rst

-public: yes
-tags: [sysadmin, nginx, redmine]
-summary: How to install Redmine on Ubuntu with Nginx, Mongrel and Supervisord.

 Ubuntu / Redmine / Nginx / Mongrel / Supervisord
 ================================================

+:tags: sysadmin, nginx, redmine
+:language: en
+:summary: How to install Redmine on Ubuntu with Nginx, Mongrel and Supervisord.

 This is a howto to install Redmine on Ubuntu Natty (probably works on Debian too) with Nginx, Mongrel and Supervisord.
 The listed commands usually assume root permissions.